 Developers of the Fairfield Inn said it’s location within walking distance of the thriving Water Street District, Oregon District and recently opened Levitt Pavilion is a major benefit.

-“When people choose a hotel , they want to be able to walk to entertainment and dining.
-Getting some of those new support services established downtown makes it pretty exciting.
-It’s just a natural evolution that as you have these new support services rising up, you have new hotels … business kind of breeds business,” Baltes said.
+exciting.
+It's just a natural evolution that as you have these new support services rising up, you have new hotels … business kind of breeds business," Baltes said.

 Montgomery County has had plenty of hotel space to host major events, said Jacquelyn Powell, president and CEO of the Dayton Convention and Visitor’s Bureau.
 But when large groups look for a city to host events in, she said they look at how many hotel rooms are available within a three-block radius of the convention facilities.